eBay Order Confirmation Scam: How It Works

 As more and more people purchase items online day after day, scammers find ways to victimize consumers all over the world.
-The latest scam going around this week is the eBay Confirmation Email aka eBay Order scheme.
+The latest scam going around this week is the eBay Order Confirmation Email aka the eBay Order Number scheme.
+It’s notorious these days and it adds to the plethora of eBay buyer scams out there.
 How does it work?

 Watch the video below to see in action the eBay Confirmation Email scam exposed:

 Similar to the PayPal Confirmation Email scam, this one comes in your inbox validating a purchase you did recently.
 However, it has a different twist.

 The title subject of the email is: “Thank you for your offer”.
 The message informs that you purchased an Axel Panel Platform Bed worth $718.
 However, it could be any other item, so don’t get stuck on this one.